-Nolan Plantation | Georgia | c.
+Nolan Plantation | Morgan County, Georgia | c.
+1850s, c.
 1906

 There was a time in this region of Georgia when cotton was king.
 When expansive plantations like this one still dotted the landscape in this area.
 And while many of them are gone now, this impressive example still stands.
 Impressive not only in stature and construction but in history due to its unique position in the timeline of our Nation’s history.

-Beginning as a slave plantation and transitioning to a tenant based farming system makes this place a unique example from its era.
+Beginning as a slave plantation and transitioning to a tenant-based farming system makes this place a unique example from its era.
 I hope sharing with you here will help us all to interpret more about what life might’ve been like then.

 After the end of slave labor came to the South, many of the freedmen from this plantation stayed on to work as tenant farmers, signing contracts that kept them tied here.
-The Sharecropping Era had begun and just as many others did, a commissary and tenant homes were built here to accommodate the needs of the nearly 2,000 acre plantation.
+The Sharecropping Era had begun and just as many others did, a commissary and tenant homes were built here to accommodate the needs of the nearly 2,000-acre plantation.

+The Nolan Family continued to farm this land with peaches as their main crop until the 1970s when the operation shut down for good.
+A relative bought the property in 1977 but never moved in and the house has been empty ever since.
 In 2005-06, the home was used to film scenes for a television show so some effort was made to clean it up but by 2007, the windows had been boarded up to protect her from vandals and the elements.

-In 2015, the home was placed on the National Register of Historic Places and is presently on the 2020 Georgia Places in Peril list with hopes that something can be done to save her this year.
+Despite these protective measures, the home has been looted of many of its original fixtures and is marked up with graffiti and destruction on the interior walls.
+In 2015, the home was placed on the National Register of Historic Places and again on the 2020 Georgia Places in Peril list with hopes that something could be done to save her before it’s too late.